Once again, the carnage of gun violence and death has reared it's ugly head both in Orlando and now in Dallas.

 Any debate regarding gun control in America requires a serious examination of the culture of violence that exists in America, for this is where the real problem lies.
 It is not in 2nd amendment rights to bear arms or self-defense or crime, although these are issues the pro-gun lobby in the U.S. always hides behind.
 The real root cause is in the minds of Americans who may feel that a gun gives them a feeling of empowerment, and that they are entitled to have the power over life and death as well as the belief that if they want to they can take a life if they have been wronged (or imagined they have) in some way.
 After all, they see it glorified in the media every day.

-The senseless tragedy in Connecticut provides an opportune time to turn the course of history in the U.S. and move in truth to a more peaceful loving nation that cares about the welfare of its people—especially children.
+The senseless tragedies of recent gun violence provides an opportune time to turn the course of history in the U.S. and move in truth to a more peaceful loving nation that cares about the welfare of its people.
 The time for continuing talk covering the same ground over and over again has passed.
 It is time for action.